wp-plugins/wp-fjqgrid/readme.txt

 1. Unzip and place the 'wp-fjqgrid' folder in your 'wp-content/plugins' directory.
 2. Activate the plugin.
 3. Click the 'WP FjqGrid' link in the WordPress setting menu
-4. check the 'Enable' and one or more tables names allowed (the precompiled fields are intended for a fast start)
+4. Check the 'Enable' and one or more tables names allowed (the precompiled fields are intended for a fast start: just click "save")
-5. save (step REQUIRED).
+5. Save (step REQUIRED).
 6. Use a shortcode like [wp-fjqgrid table='wpf_jqgrid_sample' idtable=1 caption='name to display' editable=true] in any page or post to display a CRUD for the table!

 == Frequently Asked Questions ==